 Tim was just as handsome as ever, just as considerate but I couldn’t wrest myself out of my depression.
 Tim kept commenting on the luxury of the suite.
 There was a bottle of Moet in a ice bucket on the coffee table with a note from Dad wishing us well, a glorious bouquet of flowers on the dressing table with a note from Mum.
 How thoughtful everyone was.
 Somehow that just made it all worse.
 Their good wishes were like more shackles, tying me down, removing my freedom.
 I took great care in the bathroom to make sure I was pristine clean, put on a see through baby doll nightie, made sure every hair on my head was in place, putting off the moment when I would have to face Tim and his expectations.
 On your wedding night you had great sex, you’d just committed yourself to a life together and the intimacy and passion would be a celebration of that.

 “Wow, Sophie, you look fantastic.
 I like you better naked though.”

 Dutifully I took off my nightie in as sexy a way as I knew how.
 Tim was lying on top of the enormous bed and I was turning him on.
 He got up off the bed and put his arms round me, holding me tight and pressing his erect penis into my tummy.

 “Well, Mrs Smith, what a lucky man I am.”

 He picked me up and sat me on the edge of the bed.
-I couldn’t let this go on any longer.
+I knew what his intension were but I couldn’t let this go on any further.